harleensachdev/reportbullyingnow/README.md

-# Lama Dev Chat App Starter template
+# Private Chat App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This hosted website allows students to report cases of bullying to a central admin account.